pcroland/pptu/README.md

 ### AvistaZ Network (AvistaZ, CinemaZ, PrivateHD)
 Using cookies is not recommended as they expire within a few days.

+### HDBits
+If you don't specify a TOTP secret in the config, 2FA code will be prompted for when cookies are missing or expired.
+You can disable the prompt with `totp_secret = false` if your account doesn't have 2FA.

 ## Usage
 Copy `config.example.toml` to `~/.config/pymkt/config.toml` and edit it as appropriate.
 In the global section you can specify a proxy and/or a watch directory.
 These can be overridden per tracker if needed.